mfkiwl/IonoMoni/README.md

 - Supports VTEC conversion based on ionospheric mapping function and STEC
 - Supports the calculation of the Rate of TEC Index (ROTI), a widely used indicator for detecting ionospheric irregularities of ionospheric diffractive effects
 - Supports the estimation of the Along Arc TEC Rate (AATR), an effective metric for monitoring ionospheric disturbances, especially during geomagnetic storms or in equatorial and polar regions
-- Supports processing of multi-GNSS observational data, including GPS, BDS, Galileo, and GLONASS constellations
+- Supports processing of multi-GNSS observation, including GPS, BDS, Galileo, and GLONASS constellations
 - Compatible with both Rinex 2.x and Rinex 3.x file formats
 - Includes batch processing and plotting capabilities for efficient extraction and visualization of ionospheric parameters across multiple stations and days